peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 Credential Issuer.
 - SHOULD NOT contain personal information about the User, that isn't already made available to the Credential Verifier, who owns the Digital Credential to which the Status Assertion refers.
+- MUST NOT contain any information regarding the Verifier to whom it may be presented, such as disclose the Verifier identifier to specify the intended audience.

 # Proof of Possession of a Credential